bugs-creator/llmchatbot/README.md

 ### Information Retreival Model

-The dataset is available here (add the link to the data).
+The dataset is available [here](https://drive.google.com/file/d/1mp-8Ko4WX1Lf0Qd3hCQ7vK9Y4VwyZ2ZX/view).
 Please download it and put it under the retrieval_model file.

 When you first run this program, this will automatically generate ```corpus.json```, which contains the indexing result.
 When you run this program again, it will read this file, unless you delete this file.